 Woodcroft, Weardale, County Durham

 “A History of the Blacketts” is now available in hardback, priced at £21.
 It is fully illustrated, referenced and indexed, and includes blank pages at the end of the book where you can record details of your own immediate family history for the benefit of future generations.
-It is a limited edition of 500 copies, of which fewer than 200 are still available (as at June 2013).
-As from October 2013 all copies of the book will include an Addendum loose leaf page outlining the link between the Blacketts and HRH Prince George of Cambridge, born 22 July 2013, through his maternal grandmother, Mrs. Carole Middleton.
+It is a limited edition of which only approximately 100 copies are still available (as at Dec 2013).
+As from October 2013 all copies of the book include an Addendum loose leaf page outlining the link between the Blacketts and HRH Prince George of Cambridge, born 22 July 2013, through his maternal grandmother, Mrs. Carole Middleton.

 To buy your copy(ies) please choose one of the following (see Note):

 (a) to pay by cheque (UK purchasers only) please print off a copy of the application form, which you will find HERE, and post it to us.